Boot fails from an rpool on Hitachi 4k sector drives

 By using kmdb, I was able to determine that what is failing is vdev_open.
 The calling order is zfs_parse_bootfs (zfs_vfsops.c) -> dsl_dsobj_to_dsname (dsl_dataset.c) -> spa_open (spa.c) -> spa_open_common -> spa_load_best -> spa_load -> spa_load_impl -> vdev_open (vdev.c).

-Updated by Alex Viskovatoff almost 9 years ago
+Updated by Alex Viskovatoff over 9 years ago

 zdb produces the following: